For authors

 Peer review and selection process

-The initial internal review is expected to take 4-5 weeks.
-The external peer review is expected to take 2 months.
-Contributions will be accepted contingent upon any revisions suggested by the internal and external reviewers.
+The initial internal review process for articles, book reviews, and book review articles is expected to take 4-5 weeks.
+The external peer review process for articles is expected to take 2 months.
+Contributions will be accepted for publication only once authors have made all the revisions suggested by the internal and external reviewers.

 Copyright and licensing policy